is now available for testing. It has much better performance and memory usage.

 It also improves the way packages are downloaded to lower the time it takes to

-run commands like
+run commands like composer install or composer update.

 Even if Composer 2 is not stable yet, you can already use it in your projects.